avierr/etzel/src/format.md

 ````
 ###### ON_FET_REQUEST:

+   1. Pop the top of the Queue
+   2. if the element matches with any element in the delete list:
+      2.1. remove the element from the delete list.
+      2.2.
+Go to Step 1
-   - Pop the top of the Queue & Send it to the requested Client
+   3. else Send it to the requested Client
-   - what to do for ack n delete?? for on n off queue ....thinking... :)
-   - Update the status of the Element on Disk
+   4. increment the 'status' of the Element on Disk
+   5. CALL PUBLISH(element) WITH DELAY:60

 ###### ON_ACK/DEL_REQUEST:

   - Delete the element from disk
-  - what to do for element on n off queue...thinking :)
+  - PUSH the element to the delete list

 ### Queue format on disk
 The queue elements are stored in a key value store in the following format.